teracow/googliser/README.md

 Number of seconds before Wget gives up.
 Default is 5.
 Maximum is 600 (10 minutes).

 `-T` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
-To create a gallery with no title, specify title as 'false'.
-Enclose whitespace in single or double-quotes according to taste. e.g. *'This is what cows look like!'*
+To create a gallery with no title, specify `--title false`.
+Enclose whitespace in single or double-quotes according to taste. e.g. `--title 'This is what cows look like!'`

 `--type [PRESET]`
 Image type to download.
 Preset values are: